lethang7794/aws-sa-associate-saac03/0000-notes/0800-VIRTUAL_PRIAVTE_CLOUD_VPC.md

 ![Alt text](<images/Screenshot 2023-10-04 at 12.25.43 - [ASSOCIATESHARED]_VPC_Routing,_Internet_Gateway_&_.png>)
 Route Tables

-> How many subnets a Route Table can be associated with?
+> [!NOTE] How many subnets a Route Table can be associated with?
 >
 > A Route Table can be associated with many subnets.

-> How many Route Tables a subnet can be associated with?
+> [!NOTE] How many Route Tables a subnet can be associated with?
 >
 > A subnet can be attached with only ONE Route Table.